 - High School diploma required; bachelor’s degree preferred.

 - Demonstrated ability to work independently with a high level of accuracy.

 - Must be adept using internet research (Chrome) and data management (Excel) software.
 Experience using Salesforce or optical character recognition (OCR) software is beneficial.

 - Experience managing data, especially grant data or academic research, is strongly preferred.

 - Demonstrates professionalism, dedication and humility.

 This position will be based in the Foundation’s offices, located in West Conshohocken, PA.
-The associate will be able to work a hybrid schedule (at least 2 days in-office and up to 3 days remote).
+The associate will need to report to the Foundation’s offices.
+JTF currently maintains a Hybrid Work Policy that may permit remote work in certain circumstances.
 West Conshohocken, PA is a short drive (~15 miles) from Philadelphia and within walking distance of a commuter train station into downtown Philadelphia.